Questioning is critical.

 Because, the increased risk and cost of trying to beat them quite frankly, isn’t worth it.

-Your adviser should help you access the global market in a cost-efficient way.
+Your planner should help you access the global market in a cost-efficient way.

 So you have the capital to help you live the life you want.